 Section 7 - Rights during maternity leave

 During ordinary maternity leave all of your contractual terms and conditions, with the exception of remuneration, are preserved.
 This means that company benefits, such as (insert company benefits, for example: your company car/ membership of the company’s private health insurance scheme) will continue during your ordinary maternity leave.
-However, your salary/wages will be replaced by SMP [company maternity pay] (delete as appropriate), if you are eligible to receive it.
+However, your salary/wages will be replaced [by SMP/company maternity pay] (delete as appropriate), if you are eligible to receive it.

 During additional maternity leave, whilst you remain an employee of the company, most of your contractual rights, are suspended.
 You are not entitled to your salary/wages, company benefits or SMP during this period.
-(Insert here any additional contractual entitlements which may apply during the additional maternity leave period, for example, company maternity pay, company benefits, company car)
+(Insert here any additional contractual entitlements which may apply during the additional maternity leave period, for example, company maternity pay, company benefits, company car.)

 If you are a member of the company’s pension scheme, (state arrangements for employee and employer contributions during ordinary and additional maternity leave).